Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

-\xhdr{Computational model.} Our results include bounds on the running time.
-These bounds assume \emph{infinite-precision arithmetic} (infinite-precision arithmetic operations can be done in unit time), and \emph{continuous random seed} (a number can be drawn independently and uniformly at random from interval $(0,1)$ in unit time).
+\xhdr{Computational model.} Our results include bounds on the per-round running time of our algorithms.
+These bounds assume \emph{infinite-precision arithmetic} (infinite-precision arithmetic operations can be done in unit time), and \emph{continuous random seed} (a number can be drawn independently and uniformly at random from the unit interval in unit time).
 Such assumptions are commonly used in theoretical computer science to simplify exposition.

 From the computational point of view, an iterative recommendation policy inputs the utility structure.
 We assume the utilities are represented generically, as a $(n+1)\times |\cA|\times |\Theta|$ table.
-In particular, the input size is (more than) $|\cA|\cdot |\Theta|$.
 We obtain per-round running times that are \emph{polynomial in the input size}.

+\xhdr{Discussion.} One can consider a more general version of Bayesian Exploration in which the principal can send arbitrary messages to agents.
+However, the restriction of messages to recommended actions is without loss of generality (see Remark~\ref{rem:BIC}).